 As far as colors go, any hue is appropriate other than whites and pastels.
 Embrace luxe-looking fabrics, patterns, and textures that can be jazzed up or down with accessories.
 A statement clutch or earring with a midi-length dress can really elevate a look from classy cocktail to black-tie.
-Mid-length or floor-length gowns are preferred, but if you’re worried about looking like you’ve been swallowed by fabric, look for something with a slit.
-This can help elongate a short frame, and as a bonus, it makes getting down on the dancefloor a whole lot easier.
+While mid-length or floor-length gowns are preferred, if you’re worried about looking like you’ve been swallowed by fabric, look for something with a slit.
+This can help elongate a short frame, and as a bonus, it makes getting down on the dance floor a whole lot easier.

 According to Gonzalez-Ramirez, the best brands for black-tie optional attire include BOSS and Ermenegildo Zegna for that classic, timeless style.
-For a more contemporary vibe, she recommends Fear of God suiting, and speaks highly of Rat & Boa, Johanna Ortiz, and Redondo Brand.
+For a more contemporary vibe, she recommends Fear of God, and speaks highly of Rat & Boa, Johanna Ortiz, and Redondo Brand.

 Black-Tie Optional Wedding Attire Etiquette

-Wearing white, ivory, or cream from head to toe to a black-tie optional wedding is a definite no. “An accent is okay, for example, a men's jacket or a woman's accessory,” says Gonzalez-Ramirez.
-“Unless the wedding has requested guests to wear all white, steer clear of wearing colors that are too light."
+Wearing white, ivory, or cream from head to toe to a black-tie optional wedding is a definite no. "An accent is okay, for example, on a man's jacket or a woman's accessory," says Gonzalez-Ramirez.
+"Unless the couple has requested guests to wear all white, steer clear of wearing colors that are too light."

 Gonzalez-Ramirez also recommends dressing according to the location.
 “If the ceremony takes place at an elegant salon, you can mirror chandeliers by wearing intricate earrings,” she notes.